-Liza Ambrossio (Mexico City, 1993) lives and works between Madrid and París.
-She began her artistic practice at the age of sixteen years old when she asked a housekeeper of her mother’s house to steal photographs from family albums.
-In Mexico City at the time, Ambrossio was portraying her passage from adolescence to adulthood looking for ways to survive from a distance during the process of emancipation from her family.
-Meanwhile she worked as a photographer covering murders in the early morning hours for a local newspaper.
-In these moments, she discovers that the hell she holds inside is the same as outside.
+Liza Ambrossio (1993, MX-FR) is a multi-disciplinary artist who lives and works mainly between Spain, France, and Mexico.
+She began her artistic practice at the age of sixteen when she asked an ancient maid from her mother’s house to steal the photographs from the family albums looking for traces of a dark past for which there seemed to be no evidence.
+At the same time in her native Mexico City, Ambrossio portrayed her transition from adolescence to adulthood looking for ways to survive from a distance during a chaotic and stormy process of emancipation from her family.
+After the suicide of her roommate and best friend from adolescence, she inherited his job as a “nota roja” photographer (police press), covering murders, accidents, and torture by drug traffickers at dawn for a local newspaper.
+Ambrossio goes on a journey of psychic and physical discovery flooded with disturbances, magic, trauma, dreams, and visions.
+In these moments, she discovers that the hell inside contains the same hell that explodes outside.

 After concluding her university studies in Politics at the Facultad de Ciencias Politicas y Sociales in the U.N.A.M., Mexico City, specializing in political journalism and film at U.T.
 (U.S.A.), she received multiple scholarships in the United States and Europe, among them; the Descubrimientos scholarship for the Master in Photography and artistic projects at the PIC.
 A school awarded by the PHotoEspaña festival and the editorial house La Fabrica in Madrid, Spain.